-Capital Programme
+Capital Strategy & Programme

-The Capital Budget Setting Process 2012/13
+22. The Council considers the capital investment and programming activity as an integral part of the Council's Service & Resource Planning process.
+In line with this approach, capital implications of service strategies were also reviewed by Star Chamber before decisions are made on either revenue or capital.
+This ensures that the creation of a new asset or investment in the existing assets and infrastructure network is justified through detailed business strategies and delivery models for the service.

-40. In August 2011, the Capital Investment Board confirmed that the prioritisation principles set out in the Council's Capital Strategy provide a robust framework for debating the relative importance of each proposal and making decisions about the investment priorities in this new environment.
-These are set out in Annex 8a.

-41. The capital programme agreed by Cabinet on 18 October 2011 shows a balanced position with a sufficient level of contingency across the five year planning period.
+- 23. The Capital Strategy sets out the Council's capital investment plans and explains how capital investment contributes to the Council's Vision and Priorities.
+It shows how the Council prioritises, targets and measures the performance of its capital programme.
+It also provides the framework for determining capital spending plans and the effective use of the Council's limited capital resources. - 24.
+This Strategy has been reviewed and updated in light of the changing financial and business strategy environments and is attached as a draft at Annex 6.
+The updated Strategy, along with any comments from the Scrutiny Committee, will be reported back to Cabinet in January 2012 and form part of the budget proposals for onward recommendation to Council in February 2012. - 25.
+In August 2011, the Capital Investment Board confirmed that the prioritisation principles set out in the Council's Capital Strategy provide a robust framework for debating the relative importance of each proposal and making decisions about the investment priorities in this new environment.
+These are set out in Annex 7a. - 26.
+The capital programme agreed by Cabinet on 18 October 2011 shows a balanced position with a sufficient level of contingency across the five year planning period.
 The following table shows the level of capital resources that are available to be used as part of the capital budget setting process, the new pressures and proposals and the estimated capital programme surplus.

-£m Additional Flexible Resources : Annex 8b - Sheet 0 (Includes an estimated additional year settlement, prudential borrowing provision and released earmarked reserves banked for capital budget setting) 54.049 Allocations proposed to be returned to the Corporate Pot for reallocation : Annex 8b - Sheet 1 (based on specific proposals or results of initial feasibility studies) 16.588 Total Estimated Flexible Resources 70.637 New Capital Pressures/Proposals : Annex 8b - Sheet 2 -66.202 Resources Earmarked for Schemes that Remain on Hold & Business Cases under Development -4.170 Estimated Capital Programme Surplus 0.265
+£m Additional Flexible Resources : Annex 7b - Sheet 0 (Includes an estimated additional year settlement, prudential borrowing provision and released earmarked reserves banked for capital budget setting) 49.879 Allocations proposed to be returned to the Corporate Pot for reallocation : Annex 7b - Sheet 1 (based on specific proposals or results of initial feasibility studies) 16.588 Total Estimated Flexible Resources 66.467 New Capital Pressures/Proposals : Annex 7b - Sheet 2 -66.202 Estimated Capital Programme Surplus 0.265